Timebutt/magicq-manual/docs/pixel-mapping.md

     </p>
 </div>
 <div class="section">
-    ## 24.2.&nbsp;Using the Grid view in the Outputs Window
+    ## 24.2.
+Using the Grid view in the Outputs Window
     <p>
         To make the most of your LED head you can create a grid containing the LED head and then each head becomes a "pixel" in the grid.
         The MagicQ Pixel Mapper can then be used to play back movies, bitmaps, text and FX on the grid.